Courses (2026-27)

 Professor Joanna Papayiannis

-Magic is a wide field of study comprising spirituality, mysticism, paranormal events, the occult, and other unexplained phenomena.
-Scholarly research into magic has focused on the analysis of written texts, though material objects have played an indispensable role in the articulation and activation of magic.
-This course aims to (re-)materialize magic and to anchor it in the physical objects that have been employed for the practice and performance of ceremonies and rituals from Prehistory to the present day.
-Students will apply a number of theoretical and material lenses to understand how objects – relics, icons, effigies, charms, amulets – are transformed through, and become instruments of, rituals that control, placate, or please the supernatural world.
-In this course, students will engage hands-on with historical artifacts, books, and manuscripts in museum and library collections and participate in experiential classroom activities and physical demonstrations.
-Students will have the opportunity to make replica ritual objects, create spirit photographs, and develop a divination game.
+This course aims to (re-)materialize magic — to anchor it in the physical objects and material processes that were employed for the performance of ceremonies and rituals from Prehistory to the present day.
+Students will apply a number of theoretical and material lenses to understand how objects – relics, effigies, tablets, amulets – are transformed through, and become instruments of, rituals that control or placate the supernatural world.
+Students will engage hands-on with ancient artifacts, historic objects, and rare books in museum and library collections.
+They will also participate in experiential activities, such as creating replica ritual objects, spirit photographs, and fortune-telling games.

 Recommended Preparation: MCS224H1/ MCS225Y1